gps-dps/Avengers/README.md

 Be Aware Of The Spoilers
 --------------------------
-Might save you from some spoilers
+Worked for me and Hope it works for you too
-They will be auto hidden or blurred
+(They will be auto hidden or blurred)

  How To Use?
 - Clone this repository or download as a zip file